MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/request-rate-limits-enforcement-policy.md

     is effectively multiplied by the number of query head nodes.
   * This option can't be applied to *control commands*.

 > [!NOTE]
+> * If the policy is undefined (`null`), the default enforcement level (`Database`) applies to both commands and queries.
-> Rate limits for cluster-scoped commands are always enforced at the cluster level, regardless of the value configured in the policy.
+> * Rate limits for cluster-scoped commands are always enforced at the cluster level, regardless of the value configured in the policy.
 For example: control commands that manage cluster-level policies.

 ## Examples